-7. Project #5358, #5359 - Freight Study (Will be completed by Fall of 2017)
+7. Project #5358, #5359 - Freight Study (Will be completed by Fall of 2018)

-The DMATS in partnership with Regional Planning Affiliation 8 (RPA 8) and Blackhawk Hills Regional Planning Council (RPC) in Illinois are planning to conduct a multimodal, intermodal freight plan for the eight county region that enhances the mobility of both people and goods while mitigating the negative impacts on mobility, safety, environment and quality of life.
+The DMATS in partnership with Regional Planning Affiliation 8 (RPA 8) and Blackhawk Hills Regional Planning Council (RPC) in Illinois is conducting a multimodal, intermodal freight plan for the eight county region that enhances the mobility of both people and goods while mitigating the negative impacts on mobility, safety, environment and quality of life.
 The DMATS, RPA 8 and Blackhawk Hills RPC Region is located in the states of Iowa and Illinois and includes Clinton, Delaware, Dubuque and Jackson counties in Iowa; Carroll, Jo Daviess, Stephenson, and Whiteside counties in Illinois.

-Staff will hire a consultant to help with the following activities:
+Staff hired a consultant to help with the following activities: